Blixibon/css_weapons_in_hl2/README.md

 * Code and scripting for Pistols, Shotguns, SMGs, Rifles, and M249
 * Viewmodel tweaks for Pistols, Shotguns, SMGs, Rifles, and M249
-* HL2-compatible worldmodels for Pistols
+* HL2-compatible worldmodels for Pistols, Shotguns, SMGs, Rifles, and M249
+* Unique NPC reload and shoot sounds for Pistols, Shotguns, SMGs, Rifles, and M249
 * Ammo types and damage tuning for Pistols, SMGs, and Rifles
 * Spread and viewpunch adjustments for each weapon
 * Basic "HEV suit" hand retexture
 * Adjustments for base HL2 weapons
 * Ammo box items for .556 NATO and .762 NATO
+* FGD for all new weapon and item entities

 ### Todo: